 Bonavita BV1800SS Coffee Brewer

 If you like to press a button and then come back in a few minutes to pour a cup, Bonavita is one of the best choices.
 You don’t need to fiddle with the grounds in the brewing basket, because the properly designed showerhead takes care of that.
 It gives you a hotter cup than the Technivorm, if this is what you want from your coffee, and it brews at a slightly higher temperature, that means a little more caffeine extracted, (but is a little more bitter).

-Bonavita is solidly build, no doubt, but it can’t compare with Technivorm.
+Bonavita is solidly built, no doubt, but it can’t compare with Technivorm.
 You will eventually have to replace it after a few years of use.
-For most of us this is not a problem, because we usually want to own newer technology.
+For most of us, this is not a problem, because we usually want to own newer technology.